 It affects boys more than girls and the ratio is approximately 2:1

-Symptoms / Clinical Signs
+Symptoms / Clinical Signs of CTEV

-The forefoot is twisted downward and inward which ultimately increase the arch and turn the heel inward.
+In the initial stage ( First Phase) The forefoot is twisted downward and inward which ultimately increase the arch and turn the heel inward.
 Sometimes, the foot is so turned that it looks like the up side down.

-The affected leg has underdeveloped calf muscles and the foot may be half inch shorter than the affected foot.
+In the later stage (Second Phase) The affected leg has underdeveloped calf muscles and the foot may be shorter than the unaffected foot.
 In case of bilateral involvement, it may have some asymmetry

-CTEV can be described in two headings
+CTEV can be classified as

 In most of the cases, the exact cause of the deformity is not known

 Children with Spina bifida may have CTEV

 Family history with CTEV increases the chances of having a child with CTEV